JaniM/Joe/doc/quick.md

 ## More about functions
 #### Monadic or dyadic?
 Most functions can be called with one or two arguments.
 Never zero and never more than two.
 And no, it really isn't restricting.
 Function used with one argument is called the monadic form of the function and, like you could guess, function used with two arguments is called the dyadic form of the function.
 The difference between the two is usually quite obvious and often can be used interchangeably, resulting in more flexible derived functions.
+As a rule of thumb, you often can think of the left argument as control data.
 Here's a couple of examples:

 * Table-function